DigitalPublishingToolkit/TOD15-Online-Courtship/md/17_Lindsay.md

     Princeton University Press.

 [^17_Lindsay_10]: Melonie Fullick, ''Gendering' the Self in Online Dating
-    Discourse,' Canadian Journal of Communication, 2013.
+    Discourse,' *Canadian Journal of Communication*, 2013.

 [^17_Lindsay_11]: Susan Frohlick, and Paula Migliardi 'Heterosexual Profiling:
-    Online Dating and 'Becoming' Heterosexualities for Women Aged 30 and Older in the Digital Era' Australian Feminist Studies, 2010.
+    Online Dating and 'Becoming' Heterosexualities for Women Aged 30 and Older in the Digital Era' *Australian Feminist Studies*, 2010.

 [^17_Lindsay_12]: Wendy Manning et al., 'The Changing Institution of Marriage:
-    Adolescents' Expectations to Cohabit and to Marry', Journal of Marriage and Family, 2007.
+    Adolescents' Expectations to Cohabit and to Marry', *Journal of Marriage and Family*, 2007.

 [^17_Lindsay_13]: Phillip Roscoe and Shiona Chillas, 'The State of Affairs:
     Critical Performativity and the Online Dating Industry',